ahmedamrelhefnawy/JobRecommenderSystem/README.md

 # Job Recommender System

-This project is a Job Recommender System that matches user profiles with job descriptions using advanced natural language processing (NLP) and collaborative filtering techniques.
+This project is a Job Recommender System that matches user profiles with job descriptions using advanced natural language processing (NLP) techniques.

 ## Features